Prove Bona Fide Marriage Other Relevant Documents Spouse Visa

 In addition, the instructions go on further to say,

 “NOTE: In addition to the required documentation listed above, you should submit one or more of the following types of documentation that may prove you have a bona fide marriage:

 (2) A lease showing joint tenancy of a common residence, meaning you both live at the same address together;

 (3) Documentation showing that you and your spouse have combined your financial resources;

 (4) Birth certificates of children born to you and your spouse together;

 (5) Affidavits sworn to or affirmed by third parties having personal knowledge of the bona fides of the marital relationship.
-Each affidavit must contain the full name and address of the person making the affidavit; date and place of birth of the person making the affidavit; and complete information and details explaining how the person acquired his or her knowledge of your marriage; or
+Each affidavit must contain the full name and address of the person making the affidavit; date and place of birth of the person making the affidavit; and complete information and details explaining how the person acquired his or her knowledge of your marriage (For examples of third party affidavits, see our blog post “Third Party Affidavit Affirming Bona Fide Marriage Example for USCIS I-130 Petition for Alien Spouse, IR-1 and CR-1 Spouse Visa.); or

 (6) Any other relevant documentation to establish that there is an ongoing marital union.”